aryelsoares/hardware-benchmark/README.md

-# Information
+# ℹ️ Information

 This project aims to create an observability system for real-time monitoring of hardware resources using C++ for data collection, InfluxDB for storage and Grafana for data visualization.
 The process is done automatically using docker containers.

+## ✨ Features

 It collects nine data variants per second as showed below.

 - **CPU**
   - Usage